MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

 ### Define an operation

-Once you opened the relevant libraries, you define your quantum operation and their input and output values.
-In this example, your operation is named `EntangleQubits`.
+After opening the relevant libraries, define your quantum operation and its input and output values.
+For this quickstart, your operation is `EntangleQubits`.
 This is where you'll write the remaining Q# code to allocate, manipulate, and measure two qubits.

-`EntangleQubits` takes no parameters and returns two `Result` values, `zero` or `one`, which represent the result of the qubit measurements:
+`EntangleQubits` takes no parameters and returns two `Result` values, `Zero` or `One`, which represent the results of the qubit measurements:

 ```qsharp
     operation EntangleQubits() : (Result, Result) {